zextras/tech-doc/source/_includes/_multiserver-installation/srv2.rst

       # PGPASSWORD=DB_ADM_PWD carbonio-files-db-bootstrap carbonio_adm 127.0.0.1
       # PGPASSWORD=DB_ADM_PWD carbonio-mailbox-db-bootstrap carbonio_adm 127.0.0.1

-Before proceeding with the installation, you need to write down the following information, because they will be needed to bootstrap the other nodes.
+Before proceeding with the installation, you need to gather the following items from this node, because they will be needed to bootstrap the other nodes.

 * the hostname, that will be denoted as **SRV2 hostname**